booboy/100-days-of-code/r1-log.md

 problems today.
 Nothing exciting just string validator stuff.
 I learned about the any() function in python though which is a cool way to do some string validation

+### R1D6
+Made an object that I can build on top of for nmap scripting in python.
+Spent a good chunk just looking up how to use python-nmap and testing out scans in ipython with the object.